Take part in the Million Mangrove Challenge 🌱

 Trevor Jones

 Late last night, after two weeks of intense negotiations, delegates meeting at the United Nations finally agreed to language for a High Seas Treaty.
-This is a major milestone in a nearly two-decade effort to secure a treaty to govern and protect the high seas, which make up 70% of the ocean and cover nearly half the planet.
-More than 160,000 supporters like you spoke up and urged leaders to act.
-This public support, along with the great work of partners like RISE UP, the High Seas Alliance, Greenpeace, and more, helped show decision-makers that people all around the world were watching and wanted action – and they delivered.
+This is a major milestone in a nearly two-decade effort to secure a treaty to govern and protect the High Seas, which make up 70% of the ocean and cover nearly half the planet.
+More than 160,000 supporters spoke up and urged leaders to act.
+This public support, along with the great work of partners like RISE UP, the High Seas Alliance, Greenpeace, and more, helped show decision-makers that people all over the world were watching and wanted action — and they delivered.
 There is still more work to do, as nations will now need to formally adopt the language and ratify the treaty at the country level.
-We will continue to keep you updated on developments and the critical moments in the campaign where we need your support.
+We will continue to keep you updated on campaign developments and the critical moments where we need your support.

 Contributors